MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

 ;
 ;Abstract:
 ;    INF file for installing the OEMDiskExtnPackage.
-This will create a SWC\ DevNode ;    which will serve as the target HWID for the Disk storage firmware package ;--*/
+This will create a SWC\ DevNode ;    which will service as the target HWID for the Disk storage firmware package.
+;--*/

 [Version]